/ astro-integrations / How to Use Tailwind CSS with Astro: Complete Guide

 Dark Mode

-Then toggle a dark class on the <html> element.
-Use dark: variants in your markup:
+Then toggle the dark class on <html> from JavaScript and use dark: variants in your markup as usual:

 <div class="bg-white dark:bg-gray-900">